ActiveBrainAtlas2/preprocessing-pipeline/PROCESS.md

 1. Input the correct rotation in the scan run table.
 1. Run: `python src/create_normalized.py --animal DKXX` channels option available, default is ch1.

-1. Run: `python src/create_masks.py --animal DKXX` **P**
+1. Run: `python src/create_masks.py --animal DKXX`
-    1. This will read the thumbnail directory and create masks in the DKXX/preps/thumbnail_masked dir.
+    1. This will read the thumbnail directory and create masks in the DKXX/preps/masks/thumbnail_colored dir.
     1. No need to use channel 2 or 3.
 It works solely on channel 1.
+    1. You need to go into this dir and check the masks and edit the bad ones with Gimp.
+    If the mask needs to be dilated, expand the area with a white marker.
+    If the mask needs to be trimmed, fill in the excess area with a black marker.
+    Overwrite the existing tif.

-1. Run: `python src/create_histogram.py --animal DKXX --channel 1 --single single`
+1. Run: `python src/create_masks.py --animal DKXX --final true`
-    1. This will read the directory of the thumbnail resolution files for channel 1.
+    1. This will read the thumbnail directory and create masks in the DKXX/preps/masks/thumbnail_masked dir.
-    1. Create histogram for each files for channel 1.
-    1. Repeat process for the other 2 channels when ready.
+    1. No need to use channel 2 or 3.
+It works solely on channel 1.

 1. Run: `python src/create_clean.py --animal DKXX --channel 1` **P** muralus 40
     1. The necessary rotation and flip parameters must be in the scan run table..
     1. Be careful with the rotation and flip.
 To do a 90 degree right rotation requires rotation=1